Certification of modular Galois representations: Certification of the computations

-We want to prove that there exists a compatible\footnote{Here and in what follows, by \emph{compatible} we mean compatible with the natural projections from objects at level $i+1$ to objects at level $i$.} system of isomorphisms between $\Gal(L_i/\Q)$ and $\GLFl/S_i$, such that the Galois action on $Z_i$ is equivalent via $\theta_i$ to the natural action of $\GLFl/S_i$ on $V_i$, so that the diagram
+What we want to prove is that there exists a compatible\footnote{Here and in what follows, by \emph{compatible} we mean compatible with the natural projections from objects at level $i+1$ to objects at level $i$.} system of isomorphisms between $\Gal(L_i/\Q)$ and $\GLFl/S_i$, such that the Galois action on $Z_i$ is equivalent via our bijections $\theta_i$ to the natural action of $\GLFl/S_i$ on $V_i$, so that the diagram